 Types Of Depression In Teens

-There are two types of depression that teens experience, developmental and atypical.
+There are two types of teen depression, developmental and atypical.

 Developmental depression is when a teen is starting to understand the hard facts about life.
 The times when they are feeling distressed and are looking for answers and ways to figure out life altogether.
 This is normal in all people however this creates internal unrest in personalities.
 It causes: